Skip to main content

 More about Bag of Cells

-As a result, we got the output of our BOC in the console and the transaction sent to our wallet.
-By copying the base64 encoded string, it is possible to manually send our transaction and retrieve the hash using toncenter.
+As a result, we got the output of our BOC in the console and the message sent to our wallet.
+By copying the base64 encoded string, it is possible to manually send our message and retrieve the hash using toncenter.

 ๐Ÿ‘› Deploying a Walletโ€‹